 According to dermatologists, people should aim to drink at least eight glasses of water a day to keep the skin hydrated enough and working properly.

-7. Practice good makeup hygiene
+7. Practise good makeup hygiene

 When it comes to skin health, makeup hygiene is just as important as your daily skincare routine.
 Poor makeup practices can breed a host of germs and bacteria that can easily irritate skin.